top of page

 Looking Forward

 If the Cultural Caravan has proven anything, it’s that we all benefit from working together.
-Our collaborations have been so overwhelmingly meaningful that every artist we worked with in 2021 eagerly joined us again in 2022, and every business we’ve worked with has expressed the desire to work with us again.
+Our collaborations have been so overwhelmingly meaningful that every artist and business we’ve worked with has expressed the desire to work with us again.

 Our task now is to prove the full potential of these partnerships.
 With a year-round presence in the Boulder community, the Cultural Caravan will: